Die-SonnenKinder/Blaugrana_Furniture/README.md

 # Libraries and technologies used
-- Navigation component: one activity contains multiple fragments instead of creating multiple activites.
+- Navigation Component: one activity contains multiple fragments instead of creating multiple activites.
 - Firebase Auth: Manging Accounts/ Loging in and Registrations.
 - Firebase Firestore: Database for the system.
 - Firebase Storage: To store proucts images and user profile pictures.
 - MVVM & LiveData: Saperate logic code from views and save the state in case the screen configuration changes.
 - Coroutines: do some code in the background.
-- view binding: instead of inflating views manually view binding will take care of that.
+- View Binding: instead of inflating views manually view binding will take care of that.
 - Glide: Catch images and load them in imageView.

 # Progress
-I am adding new features whenever its approporiate, Currently i'm working on the Admin console app to be able to publish new products, manipulate them and review statistics of sales.
+I am adding new features whenever its approporiate.
+Currently i'm working on the Admin console app to be able to publish new products, manipulate them and review statistics of sales.